car trip ideas and tips

 - Universal knife with can opener, corkscrew?

-- Cheese grater? or other things that are not in place.
+- Cheese grater? or other things that are not in the place you will come.

 Baby: